No Transcendence shows at Jack London for 2023, as company moves to Beltane Ranch for rest of season

 Once the study is complete, and a period of public response has been observed, the company hopes to finalize an agreement with the state that will give Transcendence and Jack London Partners a sense of security for the future.

-“It is critical for the future of Transcendence Theatre Company that State Parks complete the environmental study this summer,” said Susan Hoeffel, President of Transcendence Theatre Company Board of Directors, “so that Transcendence can secure a new State Parks 10-year agreement sustaining the preservation of Jack London State Historic Park for the next decade.”
+“It is critical for the future of Transcendence Theatre Company that State Parks complete the environmental study this summer,” said Susan Hoeffel, board president of Transcendence Theatre Company, “so that Transcendence can secure a new State Parks 10-year agreement sustaining the preservation of Jack London State Historic Park for the next decade.”

 Until then, the move to Beltane Ranch assures that the season will not have to be canceled, which came dangerously close to happening, according to Surosky.